laboumerde/UnicodeInTextConversion/README.md

 ## How to use it?

-For the moment there is only one option : convert to UTF8...
+For the moment there are 2 options :
+* convert from unicode in ascii file to native UTF8 : "UNIC_TO_UTF8"
+* convert from native UTF8 do unicode in ascii file : "UTF8_TO_UNIC"

 Here is an example of the command line : java -jar generatedjarfile.jar UNIC_TO_UTF8 input.properties output.properties

-A runnable jar is available in the jar folder.
+A runnable jar is available thanks to "mvn package" command.

 WARNINGS :